francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 # Security Considerations

-Running an remote terminal endpoint with weak or no authentication methods exposes the host to non-negligible risks allowing attackers to gain full control of the server.
+Running a remote terminal endpoint with weak or no authentication methods exposes the host to non-negligible risks allowing attackers to gain full control of the server.
 Remote terminal servers should not be run without authentication and user authentication material should be verified thoroughly.
 Public